How Seniors Can Be Affected By Lung Cancer

 There are many causes for lung cancer that affect all age groups.
 So why are seniors one of the largest groups diagnosed?
 Lung cancer can be caused by many things, with primary reasons including harmful exposure to cancer-causing substances like smog or air pollution, asbestos, radon, and carbon monoxide to name a few.
 Other reasons a person may develop tumors in their lungs include excessive smoking or a family history of cancer.
 But why seniors specifically?

 A few reasons that contribute to this disease in older age groups are the time it takes for tumors to develop.
 Regardless of the cause for lung cancer development, tumors can take several years to grow and spread.
-Asbestos exposure can sometimes have a latency period of over 15 years before lung cancer tumors develop.
+Sometimes, asbestos exposure has a latency period of over 15 years before lung cancer tumors develop.
 In some circumstances, this can make pinpointing the cause of the disease difficult.
 Especially because people don’t usually notice symptoms of lung cancer until the later stages when they’re the most severe.

 Adding to that, seniors are largely susceptible to cancer and other illnesses because of a weakened immune system that naturally deteriorates with age.